DHTMLX/docs-kanban/docs/guides/localization.md

 To apply a custom locale you need to:

-- create the custom locale (or modify the existed one) and provide translation for all text labels in JS Kanban (it can be any language you need)
+- create the custom locale (or modify the existed one) and provide translation for all text labels in Kanban (it can be any language you need)
 - apply the new locale by calling the [**setLocale()**](api/methods/js_kanban_setlocale_method.md) method, that takes an object with translation (custom locale) as a parameter.

 ## Example